On this page

 Statsig User

-Unlike precomputed evaluation SDKs, the on-device evaluation SDK does not have an `updateUser` method since it evaluates gates/configs/experiments in real-time for any user object you pass in.
+Unlike precomputed evaluation SDKs, the on-device evaluation SDK doesn't have an updateUser method since it evaluates gates/configs/experiments in real-time for any user object you pass in.

-It is possible to subscribe to StatsigClientEvents (Not to be confused with StatsigEvent).
+You can subscribe to StatsigClientEvents (not to be confused with StatsigEvent).
 These events occur at various stages while using the Statsig client.
-You can subscribe to specific events by specifying the StatsigClientEvent name, or, all events by using the wildcard token '*'.
+Subscribe to specific events by specifying the StatsigClientEvent name, or subscribe to all events by using the wildcard token '*'.

 import type {